Laci1953/Cowgol_on_CP_M/Optimized compiler/readme.txt

-Here you will find an optimized version of thr Cowgol compiler.
+Here you will find an optimized version of the Cowgol compiler.

 Cowfe, Cowbe and Cowlink were optimized.